UP

 1 Introduction

-Mathematica's Manipulate[] function, introduced in version 6 is a powerful function that makes it easier to develop a user interface (UI) application.
+Mathematica’s Manipulate[] function, introduced in version 6 is a powerful and easy to use function making it easy to develop a user interface (UI) application.

-Manipulate basic logic flow is simple: It evaluates its expression and display the result.
-It does this each and every time any one of its control variables changes its value.
+Manipulate basic logic flow is simple: It evaluates its expression and displays the result of this evaluation.
+It does this each and every time any one of the control variables changes value.

 The Manipulate expression can be as complicated as we make it.
 It is in general a function of the control variables.
-Therefore each time any control variable changes value by the use of a slider or other UI components, the effect of this change will immediately reflect in the display of Manipulate.
-Manipulate has evaluated the expression using the new value of the variable and updated the display automatically.
+Therefore each time any control variable changes value by the use of a slider or other UI components, the effect of this change is immediately reflected in the display of Manipulate.
+Manipulate evaluates the expression using the new value of the variable and updates the display automatically.

 The following diagram helps illustrate the above logic flow